FPGA design services

 What we do

-We provide Field Programmable Gate Array (FPGA) design services for systems that offer sophisticated features such as video and image processing, machine vision, and industrial networking.
+We provide field-programmable gate array (FPGA) design services for systems that offer sophisticated features and advanced technologies such as video and image processing, machine vision, and industrial networking.
 Our FPGA designs can contain millions of tiny logic cells.
 We can program chips to do almost any kind of digital function.
-We also provide a Complex Programmable Logic Device (CPLD) design services for simpler logic applications.
+Alongside with the FPGA design service, we provide a Complex Programmable Logic Device (CPLD) design services for simpler logic applications.

 The main goal of the architecture development is to configure both logic and interconnections according to technical requirements.
 The architecture consists of programmable logic blocks which implement logic functions, programmable routing that establishes a connection between logic blocks, and Input/Output blocks for external connections.

 We use Hardware Description Languages (HDL) such as Verilog and VHDL to describe the device functionality.
 Embedded Development Kit (EDK) implementation tools and reusable IP cores help us save months of development time.
 With the help of C++, we compile the ‘logic function’ and define how the components should connect to each other, and what sort of logic they should perform as the data flows through.

 Once FPGA design is complete, it is loaded onto the FPGA simulation.
 We verify logical elements to make sure each block of code can correctly process simple stimuli and each signal interface is correctly connected.
 We use various debugging tools and instruments: signal generators, scope, spectrum and logic analyzers, etc.

 We provide integration and connection of third-party IP cores or blocks of logic and customization of soft IP cores developed in Verilog or VHDL for custom FPGA and CPLD designs.
 The soft cores can include UART, CPU, Ethernet controllers, and PCI interfaces.